Influential people used to get all kinds of favours in prison, claims ex-law officer of Tihar Jail | Law-Order

 Various reports have suggested that it is an old video on which action has already been taken by suspending the officials concerned including the then Jail Superintendent Ajit Kumar.

-The Aam Aadmi Party (AAP) has alleged that the videos had been leaked by the Enforcement Directorate, which accessed it as part of an ongoing investigation for alleged money laundering against Jain.
+The Aam Aadmi Party (AAP) has alleged that the videos were leaked by the Enforcement Directorate, which accessed them as part of an ongoing investigation for alleged money laundering against Jain.

-Defending Jain, the party has said that he got physiotherapy for a spine injury.
+Defending Jain, the party has said he got physiotherapy for a spine injury.

-"During my tenure, I have even seen influential people asking for sexual favour and availing it.
-Sodomy is common inside Tihar and the powerful people get such favours from inmates either mutually or with the help of jail officials,'' Gupta told PTI.
+''During my tenure, I have even seen influential people asking for sexual favour and availing it.
+Sodomy is common inside Tihar and the powerful people get such favours from inmates either mutually or with the help of jail officials,'' Gupta said.

 A Supreme Court judgment of 1987 in the matter of Sanjay Suri vs Delhi Administration had highlighted the plight of juvenile prisoners who were subjected to sexual assault by adult prisoners.